CS340-19/news/README.md

 # Class 7 (Jan 27)
   * Teams are writting project proposal
-  * Create a repo under CS340-19 for your proposal
+  * Create a repo under CS340-19 for your project
-  * Create a team under
+  * Create a team under https://github.com/orgs/CS340-19/teams/students/teams for your project
+  * Add members of your project to the project team
+  * Make project team amin collaborator for your project repo

 # Class 6 (Jan 25)
   * Finalize class project assignments